HuemulSolutions/enola/README.md

 ### 6.4.
 Extracting Information

-Enola-AI allows you to retrieve the Input and Output data from previous executions for analysis or further processing.
+Enola-AI allows you to retrieve the Input and Output data from previous executions for analysis or further manual and automatic processing.

 [6.4.
 Extracting Information](docs/extracting_information.md)